cobobc/milestone_3_cooking_app/README.md

 Thanks to my fellow students on Slack for helping various accordian issues I had on the recipe page and with helping get the corect category to display when a user wants to edit a recipe.

+Thank you to my tester friends Fionn and Ollie who allowed me to contsantly test my EmailJS functionality with their email addresses.